Want to learn new ways to make extra money?

 Owning a home can offer you a lot of tax breaks.

 One tax break that people overlook is the 14-day tax-free home rental tax advantage.
-If you rent out all or part of your home for 14 days or fewer per year, all the rental income you receive is tax-free, no matter how much you earn.
+If you rent out all or part of your home for 14 days or fewer per year for a service like Airbnb, all the rental income you receive is tax-free, no matter how much you earn.

 To get this 14-day tax free rental advantage, the home must be used personally for more than 14 days, or more than 10% of the total days it is rented to others at a fair rental price.

-It is very easy to meet these requirements if you live in the same home and only rent out a room.
-But if you rent out the entire place, it is important that you keep good records and keep track of your rental and non-rental days so you don’t run into a problem if the IRS asks.
+It’s very easy to meet these requirements if you live in the same home and only rent out a room.
+But if you rent out the entire place, it’s important that you keep good records and keep track of your rental and non-rental days so you don’t run into a problem if the IRS asks.